Skin Smoothing Video Editor

 Forgetting to Save Progress

-An easily common mistake in Skin Smoothing Video Editor workflows is unexpected shutdowns due to:
+An easily frequent mistake in Skin Smoothing Video Editor workflows is unexpected shutdowns due to:

 • Software Crashes: Minimize risk by using autosave.